EDGE of Existence programme: EDGE

 This means that a doubling in ED affects the EDGE score almost as much as increasing the threat level by one (e.g. from 'vulnerable' to 'endangered').
 EDGE scores are an estimate of the expected loss of evolutionary history per unit time.

 EDGE species are species which have an above average ED score and are threatened with extinction (critically endangered, endangered or vulnerable).
 There are currently 564 EDGE mammal species (≈12% of the total).
 Potential EDGE species are those with high ED scores but whose conservation status is unclear (data deficient or not evaluated).

 EDGE lists and focal species

-Focal species are typically selected from the priority EDGE species.
-However, they also prioritise species outside these rankings.
-Such species can also have a very high ED but fall outside the top 100 EDGE rankings.
-These species are conserved by 'EDGE Fellows', who collect data on these species and develop conservation action plans.
+Of more than 2,000 EDGE species, the organization selects focal species.
+These focal species are primarily from the highest EDGE-scoring animals or corals.
+The organization may also prioritize species that have only a high ED, evolutionary distinctness, score.
+These focal species are conserved by fellows who collect data and develop conservation action plans.
 Fellows have previously collaborated with institutions like National Geographic and The Disney Conservation Fund.

 Top 3 ranked species on the 2024 EDGE lists for amphibians, birds, gymnosperms, mammals, ray-finned fish, lepidosaurs, crocodylians, testudines, and sharks and rays: